todbot/blink1/app-url-api-examples.md

       "time": "0.100"
     }

-- Must escape the '#' in hex color codes in query arg
+- Must escape the '#' in hex color codes in query arg.
-- If "time" is not specified, defaults to "0.1"
+- If "time" is not specified, defaults to "0.1".

 Get the last color sent to blink(1)